jasongrimes/fretboardfoundation/_chapters/020-chords/020-caged.md

 Play around with these three "primary" chords for awhile to get familiar with the shape at different parts of the neck.

-*Primary chords in key of C major:*
+*Practice with primary chords in the key of C major:*

 | 5th string root on fret | Note | Shape  | Chord |
 |:-----------------------:|:----:|:------:|:-----:|